brandonfoshe/mini-project-01-spring2026/README.md

 ## Think of building a similar page (not the exact same one) that can be used for a person who is starting a small business on selling “baked goods”.

 - Start working towards the goals:

-  -- Split responsibilities and set up meetings beyond the class time -- Prepare a plan to complete the task
+  - Split responsibilities and set up meetings beyond the class time
+  - Prepare a plan to complete the task

-### Design the page and deploy [before next Friday]
+### Design the page and deploy [by 02/05/2026, 11:59 PM]

-### Submission:
+### Submission

     - the github link (should have at least 5 commits)
     - live link (netlify or any other platform)